 Entrepreneur’s parental benefits

-Entrepreneurs have access to the same parental benefits as wage earners.
-You are entitled to daily parental allowances, such as maternity, paternity and parental allowance.
+Entrepreneurs may apply for the same parental benefits as wage earners from Kela.Opens in a new window.
 You are also entitled to receive child care allowances, namely child home care allowance or private day care allowance as well as flexible or partial care allowance.
 However, you cannot engage in business while receiving certain benefits.

 As an entrepreneur, you may apply for the same daily parental allowances from Kela as wage earners.
 You are eligible for the allowances for your biological child and your adopted child.
 After the periods of allowances for parents, it is possible to get childcare allowances.

-Please note that as an entrepreneur, you are not entitled to apply for compensations to annual leave costs or for family leave costs.
+As an entrepreneur you are not entitled to apply for compensations to annual leave costs or for family leave costs.

 The parental allowance is typically around 70 per cent of your income.
 Partial parental allowance is half of the amount of the normal parental allowance.